apocalyptech/hades_dialogue/README.md

 ---------

 **2022-06-11**
+ - Switched to recommending `python-fsb5` to extract `VO.fsb`,
+   and updated our regexes to suit.
- - *(no functionality changes, but added in a bunch more docstring info in the sourcecode)*
+ - Also added in a bunch more docstring info in the sourcecode

 **2022-06-10**
  - Added in some missing chars: Skelly, Thanatos-in-the-field, and